-PROGRAM OVERVIEW: The MPC manages three parking garages, 12 surface lots, the onstreet system and enforcement for Downtown Missoula.
+PROGRAM OVERVIEW: The

+MPC manages three parking garages, 12 surface lots, the onstreet system and enforcement for Downtown Missoula.
 They also manage a residential permit parking program adjacent to the University of Montana.
-Their mission is to work with government, businesses and citizens to provide and manage parking and parking alternatives, to changing parking needs and opportunities.
+Their mission is to work with government, businesses and citizens to provide and manage parking and parking alternatives, the MPC identifies and responds to changing parking needs and opportunities.